seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <h5> Creating the specification object from the Seldonian interface GUI</h5>

 <p>
     The instructions for using the Seldonian Interface GUI are described: <a href="https://seldonian-toolkit.github.io/GUI/build/html/index.html">here</a>.
-Start up the GUI and then upload the data file you downloaded from the link in the <a href="#dataset_prep"> Dataset preparation section</a> in the "Data file" field of the "Data and metadata setup" section.
+Once you have started up the GUI, scroll down to the "Data and metadata setup" section.
+Upload the data file you downloaded in the <a href="#dataset_prep"> Dataset preparation section</a> above in the "Data file" field of the form.
+For convenience, here is the file you need to upload: <a href="https://github.com/seldonian-toolkit/Engine/blob/main/static/datasets/supervised/german_credit/german_loan_numeric_forseldonian.csv">https://github.com/seldonian-toolkit/Engine/blob/main/static/datasets/supervised/german_credit/german_loan_numeric_forseldonian.csv</a>.
 Then select the "supervised_learning" regime and "classification" sub-regime from the drop-downs in that section.
 Copy and paste the following text string into the "All attributes" field:
 </p>
 <p>
     <code>